blaze-developer/Chrono/README.md

 ## Installation
 Chrono is currently deployed with [Jitpack](https://jitpack.io).
-To install it, add Jitpack to your maven repositories block, and add Chrono to your dependencies:
+To install it, add Jitpack to your maven repositories block, and add Chrono to your dependencies with whichever version you'd like, or the most recent release [here](https://github.com/blaze-developer/Chrono/releases):

 ```groovy
 repositories {